CS362-Team12/Pixhell/Pixhell Living Document.md

 ## Abstract

 Pixhell is a bullet-hell rogue-lite that challenges players to survive and conquer nine stages \- the nine circles of Hell \- combining fast-paced action and unique environments with a progression system that encourages experimentation across multiple runs.
 Players navigate through increasingly more difficult stages, collecting upgrades along the way to eventually defeat the Devil in the center of Hell.
+While similar to other bullet-hells, Pixhell focuses on creating intelligent enemy AI that feels like you’re battling against actual enemies instead of a swarm of enemies with no intelligence, which is unique within the genre.

 ## Goal

 We are creating a replayable rogue-lite bullet-hell game involving making it through the nine circles of Hell to eventually battle the Devil.
 The game will include meta-progression, different characters, weapons, and enemies.
-The goal is to provide users with an enjoyable experience of progression and discovery in a chaotic challenge.
+The goal is to provide users with an enjoyable experience of progression and discovery.
+We also aim to make our game stand out by making it more strategic than the average bullet-hell where a player can make intelligent decisions based on enemy AI decisions as opposed to just building the strongest possible character.
+That being said, we still plan on maintaining the satisfying  “strength through upgrades” part of bullet-hells.

 ## Current Practice